hmrc/help-to-save-frontend/README.md

  ```
  sbt -Dhost=${HOST} -Dbrowser=${BROWSER} 'selenium-wip:test'
 ```
 instead.
-The Selenium tests can also be run using the `run_e2e_selenium_test.sh` script provided (see script for details).
+The Selenium tests can also be run using the `run_selenium_system_test.sh` script provided (see script for details).
+Here's an example:

+./run_selenium_system_test.sh dev phantomjs